naturalis/galaxy-tool-monophylizer/README.md

 If you use this tool, please cite:

-Marko, M., et al., 2016.
-Species-level para-and polyphyly in DNA barcode gene trees: strong operational bias in European Lepidoptera.
-Systematic Biology.
-65(6):1024-1040 doi:10.1093/sysbio/syw044
+**Marko, M.**, et al., 2016.
+Species-level para-and polyphyly in DNA barcode gene trees: strong operational bias in European Lepidoptera. _Systematic Biology_. **65(6)**:1024-1040 doi:10.1093/sysbio/syw044